Top 50 AI Funded Startups June 2026 | Complete Rankings

 $620M total • $6.5B valuation • Series F

-Enterprise AI search across company data serving 2,500+ organizations with semantic understanding
+Enterprise AI search across company data serving 2,500+ organizations with semantic understanding of internal knowledge bases.

 #21